Skip to Content

 Listen to your skin—if it’s tugging or irritating, it’s time for a fresh start.

-Changing your razor regularly is important for maintaining a comfortable shaving experience.
+Changing your razor regularly is important for maintaining a comfortable shaving experience with proper Razor Blade Care

 What happens if you don’t change your razor blade often?